3AW: Controversies

-Mary Hardy and Geoff Manion (see above) presented the afternoon program in the 1960s.
+Mary Hardy and Geoff Manion presented the afternoon program in the 1960s.
 Brian McFarlane's biography of Mary Hardy notes that she committed suicide in January 1985 by shooting herself.

 In 1999, presenter Bruce Mansfield was sacked after it emerged that he had received benefits in exchange for giving favourable comments and interviews to companies on-air without proper prior disclosure.
 He returned to the station as its night-time presenter in 2001.

 Former presenter Steve Price was tricked into accepting fake ecstasy tablets pressed with "3AW" from comedian John Safran as part of Safran's television show.

 John Blackman died on 4 June 2024 after a very high profile and often contentious T.V. and radio career.
 On T.V. he was particularly known for his work on Hey Hey It's Saturday.
 However, he also had a prominent and controversial radio career, including work at 3AW.
 From 1981, he presented the top rating breakfast program with Paul Barber.
 However, Blackman was forced to leave AW under questionable circumstances on 30 April 1986.